 A food reaction or food intolerance is not life threatening because it does not trigger an immune response, it is a non-allergic hypersensitivity to certain foods.
 It happens when the body cannot fully digest a particular food, thereby causing discomfort.
 Symptoms of a food reaction can occur immediately or up to a few days after exposure and many of them mimic a viral infection, so it might not be initially clear that it is a food reaction.
 This is also why you should never introduce a new food if your baby is ill in any way or has a skin or diaper rash.

 Some babies react to many foods, some react to none, and some react to a few foods.
-You will not know which baby you have until you start introducing foods.
-Since food intolerance symptoms do not always occur immediately using the “4 day wait plan” method will help you identify if any food is causing a reaction.
-On the other hand, if you introduce new foods faster or give your baby table food which may contain several ingredients it will be exceedingly difficult to determine which food is the culprit.
+You will only find out which baby you have once you start introducing foods.
+Since food intolerance symptoms do not always occur immediately using the “4-day wait plan” method will help you identify if any food is causing a reaction.
+If you introduce new foods faster or give your baby table food, often containing several ingredients, it will be exceedingly difficult to determine which food is the culprit.